soraz1/Homework-c-1/README.md

-# Homework1 – Random Number Frequency Program

-## Overview
-This project is a C# console application developed as a university homework.
-The program generates random numbers within a user-defined range and calculates the frequency of each number.

-## How the Program Works
+# Release Notes

+## Version v1.0 – Initial Release

+### Description
+This is the first release of the Homework1 project.

+### Features
-1. The user enters a minimum number and a maximum number.
+- Accepts minimum and maximum numbers from the user.
-2. The program validates the input to ensure the minimum is not greater than the maximum.
-3. It generates 1000 random numbers within the given range.
+- Generates 1000 random numbers within the given range.
-4. The program counts how many times each number appears.
+- Counts the frequency of each generated number.
-5. The results are displayed in a table showing each number and its frequency.
+- Displays results in a clear table format.

-## Input
-- minNumber: The minimum value of the range.
-- maxNumber: The maximum value of the range.

-## Output
-- A table displaying each number and how many times it appeared.

-## Files
+- Includes input validation and error handling.

+### Notes
-- Program.cs: Contains the full implementation of the program.
+- This release represents the initial functional version of the project.

-## Technologies Used
-- C#
-- .NET Console Application

-## Author
-Sora Zitawi
+- Designed for educational and academic purposes.